microsoft/windows-ai-studio-templates/README.md

 This is the collection of publicly available AI models already optimized for Windows.
 The models are stored in the different locations including Hugging Face, GitHub and others, but you can browse the models and find all of them in one place ready for downloading and using in your Windows application.

 ### Q&A
+Please refer to our [Q&A page](QA.md) for most common issues and resolutions

 ## Contributing